Are you on the lookout for the best day trips from Athens? Love the city but keen to explore beyond its perimeters? We’ve got your back!

 Beginning from the suburb of Glyfada, the Coast of Apollo stretches 48km to Cape Sounion.
 As always, the further out of town you go, the better the beaches become.
 The same goes for Athens.
 The Apollo Coast is where the beaches start going from acceptable to excellent.

 Take the tram from the city center and hop off at Glyfada.
-The bus number A2 also runs along the coast.
+Bus number A2 also runs along the coast.

-Located in north-eastern Peloponnese and once the most powerful kingdom in the ancient world, Mycenae is still a sight to behold today.
+Located in north-east Peloponnese and once the most powerful kingdom in the ancient world, Mycenae is still a sight to behold today.

 It was from here that King Agamemnon launched his war against Troy, and is home to the Tomb of Agamemnon.
 Another notable feature is the spectacular Lion’s Gate.
 The UNESCO World Heritage Site is one of the best day trips from Athens for history buffs.